Functional Architecture

 * **Internationalisation and localisation** — support for multiple languages and country-specific formatting.

-* **Accessibility and usability** – consistent, usable interfaces for all user types.
+* **Accessibility and usability** — consistent, usable interfaces for every type of user.

 * **Logging, monitoring, and performance** — observability of system health and adherence to performance expectations.

-Together, these modules and cross‑cutting concerns form the OpenCRVS functional architecture that other documentation sections build on.
+Together, these modules and cross-cutting concerns form the OpenCRVS functional architecture that the rest of the documentation builds upon.

 ---